VermeilChan/FarmingTimer/README.md

 ## Overview

-FarmTimer simplifies farming time tracking in Hypixel Skyblock with a focus on simplicity, user-friendliness, and efficiency.
+FarmTimer simplifies farming time tracking in Hypixel-Skyblock with a focus on simplicity, user-friendliness, and efficiency.

 ## Requirements